Know what you're working with, before buying materials or hiring a contractor.

 Modern Building Science --- More Than R-Factors

-It's critically important to understand two project aspects before deciding how best to tighten the "building envelope" (foundation, walls and roof) of a conditioned structure: modern building science and how your building was constructed.
+You cannot know how best to tighten the "building envelope" (foundation, walls and roof) of a conditioned structure without understanding two project aspects: modern building science and how your building was constructed.

 Modern Building Science